praneelraghuraman/Traditional-CV-vs-CNN/README.md

 - Develop a CNN model to compare its performance against traditional methods.
 - Analyze the strengths, weaknesses, and potential applications of each approach in the context of robotics.

-## Repository Structure

-- **CIFAR10-Traditional.ipynb**: Jupyter Notebook implementing traditional methods (SIFT and HOG) for object recognition on the CIFAR-10 dataset.
-- **CIFAR10-CNN.ipynb**: Jupyter Notebook containing the implementation of a CNN model for the same task.
-- **Report.pdf**: A detailed report comparing the methods, including performance metrics, confusion matrices, and a discussion of the results.

 ## Methods

 ### Traditional Computer Vision